Pictures, Poems and Songs

 as dust fell to earth, and skin dried from sweating

-and leaves blew along, and scuttled slowly past
+and leaves blew along, and scuttled slowly past.

 Eyes burning from the salt left by forty years of crying,

-I drank from a spring flowing from a sacred mountain,
+he'll crawl to a spring flowing from a sacred mountain,

 As our marketplace grew crowded and a slave auction started,